 12.15 PM: Follow in the footsteps of James Bond (Skyfall) and Harry Potter (Harry Potter and the prisoner of Azkaban), as you discover the beautiful and haunting ‘Glencoe’, the most magnificent and famous valley in Scotland.
 The spectacular scenery will stay with you forever.
 Your guide will recount the tale of the infamous ‘Massacre of Glencoe’ that took place here in 1692, a tragic story of murder and intrigue, politics and tribal-hatred.
 We’ll spend around 15 minutes here where you can go for a short stroll, take some photos, and soak up the eerie atmosphere.

-2.00 PM: We arrive on the Southern banks of Loch Ness, in the charming village of Fort Augustus.
+2.15/30 PM: We arrive on the Southern banks of Loch Ness, in the charming village of Fort Augustus.
 There are lots of cafes, shops and restaurants here for you to have a relaxing lunch, and stroll along the banks of Loch Ness and the Caledonian Canal.
 Experience the majesty of Loch Ness on a relaxing, hour-long optional Boat Cruise, where you might be lucky enough to catch a glimpse of Nessie herself!
-We depart Fort Augustus at 3.15pm, after a break at Loch Ness of 1 hour and 45 minutes.
+We depart Fort Augustus by 4.15pm, after a break at Loch Ness of at least 1 hour and 45 minutes.

-5.00 PM: Entering the beautiful Cairngorms National Park, ‘Monarch of the Glen’ country, we drive along Loch Laggan, before stopping at the ‘Pattack Falls’.
+5.30 PM: Entering the beautiful Cairngorms National Park, ‘Monarch of the Glen’ country, we drive along the beautiful Loch Laggan.
+If time permits, we may make a stop at the ‘Pattack Falls’.
 A short walk here takes us to pretty waterfalls, tumbling through a rocky gorge, as the river makes it way through our beautiful native forest.
-Look out for wild berries through Spring and Summer.

 8.30 PM: You’ll arrive back in Edinburgh City Centre.
 Please note that the arrival time is approximate, although we are rarely much later than this.